Radiator Server Documentation — v10.33.1

 SQL Read Scaling (Active-Active)

-Use round-robin to distribute read queries across multiple replicas:
+Use round-robin to distribute read queries across replicas:

 backends {